dschalk/cow/README.md

  }
  React.render(<B2 key='B2' />, document.getElementById('divSix'))
  ```
-Here is the message in Chrome:
+You can see what I commented out in order to stop getting the following message in Chrome:

 [mobservable.view '[m#1]'] Caught error during computation:  TypeError: Cannot call a class as a function
     at _classCallCheck (http://localhost:3000/bundle.js:64:100)